 The telephone systems in Russia’s major cities and larger urban areas have modern and highly developed digital communications.
 In rural areas, the networks are typically old and outdated.
 Rostelecom is the leading national provider of Russian telephone lines, while in the capital Moscow City Telephone Services is the most popular telephone provider.

 The majority of residential buildings usually have a pre-connected Russian landline and transferring ownership is a relatively easy and quick procedure.
 If a socket is already installed you will be connected within a couple of weeks.
-If there is no Russian telephone connection, you will need to register an application to have a landline installation.
+If there is no Russian telephone connection, however, you will need to register an application to have a landline installation.

 In most cases, you will need a Russian telephone line before you can connect to Russian internet.
 Many providers offer combined packages includign telephone and internet in Russia.